Morton Downey

-Sean Morton Downey (November 14, 1901 – October 25, 1985), also known as Morton Downey Sr., was an American singer and entertainer popular in the United States in the first half of the 20th century, enjoying his greatest success in the late 1920s and early 1930s.
+John Morton Downey (November 14, 1901 – October 25, 1985), also known as Morton Downey, was an American singer and entertainer popular in the United States in the first half of the 20th century, enjoying his greatest success in the late 1920s and early 1930s.
 Downey was nicknamed "The Irish Nightingale".

 Early years

-Sean Morton Downey was born in Wallingford, Connecticut, the fourth of six children of James A. and Bessie (Cox) Downey, a well-known family in both Wallingford and Waterbury, Connecticut.
+John Morton Downey was born in Wallingford, Connecticut, the fourth of six children of James A. and Bessie (Cox) Downey, a well-known family in both Wallingford and Waterbury, Connecticut.
 The grandson of Irish immigrants, he was known by his middle name because so many of his near relatives were named John.
 His father was the chief of the Wallingford Fire Department until a near fatal automobile accident necessitated his retirement.
 Downey began his singing career as a member of the choir of Most Holy Trinity Church in Wallingford.

 Music

 Downey's signature sound was a very creamy and very high-timbred Irish tenor, which an uninformed listener can easily mistake for a female voice.
 The popularity of such highly artificial and "heady" male pop vocals peaked in the late 1920s and early 1930s.
 By the mid-1930s, the style was out of fashion, and Downey reduced some of his broader mannerisms and made a transition to a somewhat more "chesty" vocal timbre.

 For a time in the 1920s, Downey sang with Paul Whiteman's Orchestra.
 He first recorded in 1923 for Edison Records under the pseudonym Morton James; the following year he recorded for Victor with the S.S.
 Leviathan Orchestra.
 In 1925, he began four years of recording for Brunswick Records.
 In 1926, he had a hit in the show Palm Beach Nights.

 Downey toured London, Paris, Berlin, New York City and Hollywood.
 He also began appearing in movies, including Syncopation (1929), the first film released by RKO Radio Pictures.

 Downey was also a songwriter whose most successful numbers include "All I Need Is Someone Like You", "California Skies", "In the Valley of the Roses", "Now You're in My Arms", "Sweeten Up Your Smile", "That's How I Spell Ireland", "There's Nothing New", and "Wabash Moon".
 He joined ASCAP in 1949.

 The famous tenor vocalist Bill Kenny idolized Downey, and it is believed that he was Kenny's biggest influence.
 The similarities in style can be heard in Kenny's earliest recordings with The Ink Spots.